Exactly Solvable Topological Phase Transition in a Quantum Dimer Model

-All correlator calculations are performed using the Kasteleyn matrix method (with standard floating point sparse LU methods to calculate entries of $K^{-1}$), using exact expressions Eqs.~\eqref{eqn:dimerK} and \eqref{eqn:visonK} for the correlators.
-We emphasize that while we present many finite-size numerical results in this section, by Eq.~\eqref{eqn:Kinvgen} we also obtain exact formulas for all correlators in the infinite-size limit, which are given in terms of products and sums of explicit integrals.
-For example, the real space Green's function or entries of $K^{-1}$ between two vertically separated points $0$ and $y$ in the infinite-size limit can be explicitly written as
+All numerical correlator values in the plots are calculated using the Kasteleyn matrix method (with standard floating point sparse LU methods to calculate entries of $K^{-1}$), using exact expressions Eqs.~\eqref{eqn:dimerK} and \eqref{eqn:visonK} for the correlators.
+We emphasize that while we present some finite-size numerical results in this section, by Eq.~\eqref{eqn:Kinvgen} we obtain exact formulas for all correlators in the infinite-size limit, which are given in terms of products and sums of explicit integrals.
+For example, the real space Green's function or entries of $K^{-1}$ between two vertically separated points $0$ and $y$ in the infinite-size limit is given as:

 with the sign depending on the column parity.
 The integral can also be turned into a single integral using contour integration.
 Sums and products of such integrals determine all correlations in the infinite-size limit, including dimer-dimer and vison correlators as seen by Eqs.~\eqref{eqn:dimerK} and \eqref{eqn:visonK}.